munificent/craftinginterpreters/book/hash-tables.md

 <aside name="scatter">

-One of the original names for hash tables was "scatter table" because it takes the entries and scatters them throughout the array.
+One of the original names for a hash table was "scatter table" because it takes the entries and scatters them throughout the array.
 The word "hash" came from the idea that a hash function takes the input data, chops it up, and tosses it all together into a pile to come up with a single number from all of those bits.